 You’re excited about your child’s graduation but planning the party feels like homework.
+Sounds like you could use a few graduation party ideas!

 Decisions on food, decorations and party supplies can be overwhelming.
 Then there’s the cost.
 How do you pull off a fab celebration without spending a fortune?
 Hey grad parent, it’s easier than you think.

-Graduation party tips worth stealing
+Graduation party ideas worth stealing

 Try a few or all of these low-cost, super-easy graduation party ideas.
 I’m confident they will get you started down the right path: